Get in Touch

 Time spent at school is a major part of one’s youth.
 Unfortunately, the acceptance given at home may not be what they experience as a student.
 From changing laws in certain states to negative interactions with other students or even teachers, school can pose many difficulties for young people.
 For that reason, parents must be aware and active in their children’s school.
 Parents should:

 LGBTQ+ youth are frequently victims of bullying in school and online.
 Parents must know this risk and recognize the signs that their kid has become a victim.
 Kids who are victims of bullying may become withdrawn, nervous, or depressed or otherwise behave differently than they would under normal circumstances.
 This includes using drugs or alcohol or engaging in frequent sex.
+This could also include expressions of suicidal thoughts, whether in writing or verbally expressed by the child.
 Bullied kids may stop going to school or a specific class, and their grades may decline.
+Recognizing these signs early on is key and checking in with your kiddo regularly could help to recognize these signs early.

 When parenting a kid who identifies as LGBTQ+, there are unique challenges that parents may be unprepared for.
 While it is important that they understand the struggles that their kids are going through, fortunately, they don’t have to have all of the answers.
-Instead of struggling alone, parents should turn to trusted family members, particularly those who may also identify as part of the LGBTQ+ community.
+Instead of struggling alone, parents should turn to trusted family members, particularly those who may also identify as part of the LGBTQ+ community, and mentors.
 They can also speak with their child’s pediatrician or a counselor from school.
 Joining an organization of other parents with LGBTQ+ kids can also be helpful.
+There could also be churches that are LGBTO+ friendly within your community that provide support groups and mentors within.

 Dating and forming relationships are normal parts of being a teen.
-This is no different for LGBTQ+ teens, and parents should not discourage their kids from dating.
-Instead, they should keep the lines of communication open and verify that they are dating safely with individuals of the same age.
+This is no different for LGBTQ+ teens, and parents should not discourage their kids from dating within parameters set by parents and dating in healthy and respectful ways.
+Parents should keep the lines of communication open and verify that they are dating safely and with individuals of the same age.
 At no point should they treat their kids as if they are abnormal or like their relationships are something to be ashamed of.
+Encouraging open and regular communication with your teens about their dating life can help aid the sense of normalcy and acceptance of who they are dating.

 Social media is a regular part of most teens’ lives.
-It’s where they can be open about their gender and sexual orientation and meet others experiencing the same issues and fears associated with being an LGBTQ+ teen.
+It’s where they can be open about their gender and sexual orientation and meet others experiencing the same issues and fears associated with being a LGBTQ+ teen.
 Although this can be beneficial and positive, it also has its negative side.
 Unfortunately, there are also people who post inappropriate images, videos, and other content online.
 Some adults may even use social media to meet kids by being understanding or pretending to be younger than they actually are.
 For these reasons, it is important for parents to discuss social media concerns with their teens and monitor their accounts to ensure that they are being as safe as they should be.
+Follow up discussions and regular check-ins with teens are also necessary to ensure that the kiddos are staying safe while interacting with others online.
+Parents should also be ready to intervene and take control of situations if they escalate or problems arise with their children’s use of online platforms.

 Get Started Online